Buddy Miles: Early life

 Given the nickname "Buddy" by his aunt after the drummer Buddy Rich, he was often seen as a teenager hanging out and recording at Universal Promotions Corporation recording studios, which later became Rainbow Recording Studios.

-Miles did not finish high school.
-In order to become a professional musician, he dropped out of Omaha North High in 1965.
-Omaha North High awarded him an honorary degree in 1998.
+In order to become a professional musician, Miles dropped out of Omaha North High in 1965.
+The school awarded him an honorary degree in 1998.

 1960s: Early career

 Miles played with a variety of rhythm and blues and soul acts as a teenager, including Ruby & the Romantics, the Delfonics, and Wilson Pickett.
 In 1964, at the age of 16, Miles met Jimi Hendrix at a show in Montreal, where both were performing as sidemen for other artists.

 In 1967, Miles joined Hendrix in a jam session at the Malibu home of Stephen Stills.
 They also went on to play together again in 1968 in both Los Angeles and New York.
 In the same year, Miles moved to Chicago where he teamed with guitarist Mike Bloomfield and vocalist Nick Gravenites to form the Electric Flag, a blues/soul/rock band.
 In addition to playing drums, Miles sometimes sang lead vocals for the band, which made its live debut at the Monterey Pop Festival in mid-1967.

 In early 1968, the band released A Long Time Comin', its first album for Columbia.
 The Electric Flag's second album, An American Music Band, followed late the same year.
-Shortly after that release, though, the group disbanded.
-In the same year, Hendrix used several guest artists, including Miles, during the recording of the album, Electric Ladyland.
+Shortly after that release, the group disbanded.
+In the same year, Hendrix used several guest artists, including Miles, during the recording of his album, Electric Ladyland.
 Miles played drums on one long jam that was eventually split into two album cuts, "Rainy Day, Dream Away" and "Still Raining, Still Dreaming", with a different song, "1983...
 (A Merman I Should Turn to Be)", edited in between.

 At age 21, after the breakup of the Electric Flag, Miles put together a new band with Jim McCarty, who later became the guitarist for Cactus.
 This new group performed and recorded as the Buddy Miles Express.
 In 1969, Hendrix wrote a short poem as a liner note for Expressway To Your Skull, the first studio album recorded by the Buddy Miles Express.
 Hendrix went on to produce four of the tracks on the group's follow-up album, Electric Church.
 The title of the latter LP was taken from Hendrix's poem on the first.

 In 1969 he appeared on British jazz guitarist John McLaughlin's album Devotion.